vkutas/DevOps-course/task1/README_v2.md

 	Specifying number of connection which will be processed by the script.
 By default - 5 last connections from list sorted by remote IP.

 ##OUTPUT OPTIONS

 -v
-	Prints information about country and city where IP owner located -vv
+	Prints information about country and city where IP owner located.

+-vv
 	In addition to '-v' prints information about organization's address and postal code.

+-c
+	Prints information about count of connections per organizations (separate table in the of main output).

 ##TIPS
 When process_name is provided, it don't have to exactly match the process name, for instance if run the script as: